Last Updated: 4 months ago

 Not all stores will have an audiologist, but there will be at least one in your area.
 The only downside is that when you choose Costco over a hearing clinic, you won’t have a consistent person to service you, as in most hearing clinics.
 At hearing clinics, they are usually the owners of the business.

 With Costco, you may have different people come in over the years, and if you find one good audiologist or staff, it will be harder to keep seeing them over some time.
-Unless they decide to remain in the job for a long while.
+Unless they decide to remain on the job for a long while.

 The other misconception is that those with profound hearing loss can’t seek hearing aids at Costco.
 People often think that Costco targets older folks with mild hearing loss.
 Costco sells Phonak hearing aids, which can provide enough power and hearing adjustments for those with profound hearing loss.
 Costco can support even those with the most difficult hearing loss charts and fit them with hearing aids.